leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 title: Searching for Theorems in Mathlib
 type: text
 ---
-A post for beginners on the different ways to search for theorems in mathlib, inspired by [this talk](https://www.youtube.com/watch?v=UJrYKR01QwU).
+A post for beginners on the different ways to search for theorems in mathlib, inspired by [this talk](https://www.youtube.com/watch?v=UJrYKR01QwU)  from Jireh Loreaux.

 <!-- TEASER_END -->